sgnn7/ez_gpg/README.md

 # ez_gpg
 Personal take on what a GPG UI should look like

-PS: There's not much here besides the Main and Encrypt windows UIs (for now)
+PS: There's not much in the app besides basic encryption and signature verification (for now).

+## Prerequisites

+python3-gnupg (`sudo apt-get install python3-gnupg`), Gtk 3.0.

+## Installation

+Clone and run ./ezgpg from the checkout directory.

+### Notes

 Preliminary workflow (really bad scaling):